 - A list of sources that you used to find your information, Books, websites (state the full URL, & the date you accessed it), newspapers

-- By Midnight BST on Friday, June 6th emailed to Mr Banks as a word document and a PDF
+- Final: By Midnight BST on Friday, 27th February 2015 emailed to Mr Banks as a word document and a PDF

 Handy hints and tips